malloc47/malloc47.github.com/_posts/2012-07-08-beating-interview-problems-to-death-with-parallel-haskell.md

 [<img src="/img/posts/beating-interview-problems-to-death-with-parallel-haskell/prle-plot.jpg" alt="Performance Plot" width="600" height="400" />](/img/posts/beating-interview-problems-to-death-with-parallel-haskell/prle-plot.png)

+This was run on a `0.5GB` file, as the smaller `12MB` file used above runs so fast that is essentially instant.
 Between 2 and 5 processors, we get a nicely ramped speedup.
 After 5 processors, the bookkeeping overhead rears its ugly head again reversing the trend, and around 48 processors (my system maximum), the parallelization ends up running as slowly as the unparallelized version.

-There's a lot more to explore, of course.
-Creating a single chunk of work (called a `spark` in the `Haskell` threading model) for each processor could certainly be tweaked to potentially exploit the cores even more.
+This is certainly not the end of possible optimizations, but we have to stop sometime.

 While I'm no `Haskell` expert, parallelization which costs no more than swapping in a `parMap` and paying homage to the Big O gods is a very compelling reason to hammer out any other toy interview questions with `Haskell` in the future.

+Get the code [here][9].
+Feedback welcome.

 [1]: http://imranontech.com/2007/01/24/using-fizzbuzz-to-find-developers-who-grok-coding/
 [2]: http://en.wikipedia.org/wiki/Run-length_encoding